 20. Traditional mailers

 Mail-drop campaigns are simply pushing marketing leaflets through doors or sending out postcards to your existing customer database.
 They might be old school but they shouldn't be underestimated.
+They cam still work.

 21. Write a column for your local paper